-The artist selection process is currently underway for MATERIALIZE‘s inaugural year.
-Artist nominations have been received from a wide range of regional arts professionals, and artists will be asked to submit a proposal that indicates what they’d like to create.
-Proposals will be reviewed and selected by a three-person panel with consideration of the eligibility requirements and selection criteria listed below.
-In alignment with our intent to expand access, priority in selection will be given to artists from communities that have historically been underrepresented in the arts, including Black, Indigenous, artists of color, women, and members of the LGBTQ+ community.
-Stay tuned for artist selection in early May, 2023.
-More information will become available on the MATERIALIZE exhibition page.
+For the program’s inaugural year, we received 16 artist nominations from a wide range of regional arts professionals, and 12 artists submitted proposals for their prospective MadArt Studio exhibition.
+Proposals were reviewed by a three-person panel with consideration of specific eligibility requirements and selection criteria.
+In alignment with our intent to expand access, priority in selection was given to artists from communities that have historically been underrepresented in the arts, including Black, Indigenous, artists of color, women, and members of the LGBTQ+ community.

 – The artist can display a clear pursuit of their professional practice indicated by work samples, CV, education, and/or participation in continuing education opportunities such as residencies or classes